Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 == Description ==

-Clean and easy-to-use Import users plugin.
+Clean and easy-to-use import and export users and customer plugin, for WordPress and WooCommerce.
 It includes custom user meta to be included automatically from a CSV file and delimitation auto-detector.
 It also is able to send a mail to each user imported and all the meta data imported is ready to edit into user profile.

 *	Import CSV file with users directly to your WordPress or customers into WooCommerce
 *	Import thousends of users or customers in only some seconds